Cory Brandan

-Cory Brandan Putman is an American singer who has been the lead vocalist for the metalcore band Norma Jean since 2004.
+Cory Brandan Putman (born April 11, 1976) is an American singer who has been the lead vocalist for the metalcore band Norma Jean since 2004.

 Career

 Brandan is a former member of bands Eso-Charis, Living Sacrifice, The Handshake Murders, and Uses Fire, and a current member of the bands Norma Jean, Fear is the Driving Force and The Radio Sky.
 He was one of the founding members of Mathcore band Eso-Charis, along with his brother, Matthew Putman and Arthur Green who eventually went on to join the band Living Sacrifice.
 He played guitar for a tour through Norway and Sweden with Living Sacrifice, before being replaced by Rocky Gray (who would go on to play drums in Evanescence and guitar in Soul Embraced).

 Brandan then toured with and later joined Norma Jean permanently as their lead vocalist, replacing former vocalist Josh Scogin.
 Since Brandan has joined Norma Jean, they have released seven records; O God, the Aftermath released in 2005, Redeemer in 2006, The Anti Mother, which was released on August 5, 2008, through Solid State Records, Meridional released July 12, 2010, through Razor & Tie, and Wrongdoers on August 6, 2013.
 Polar Similar released September 9, 2016, and All Hail on October 25, 2019.
-The Anti Mother featured guest writing and vocals by notable artists Chino Moreno of the Deftones, Page Hamilton of Helmet, and Cove Reber of Saosin.
+The Anti Mother featured guest writing and vocals by notable artists Chino Moreno of Deftones, Page Hamilton of Helmet, and Cove Reber of Saosin.

 In 2015, Brandan formed a project, "Hundred Suns", with former Every Time I Die musician Ryan "Legs" Leger and Dead and Divine's Chris LeMasters.